grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 I chose this lengthy metaphor to show you that ‘test’ is really another way of specifying a requirement or a need and that it is not something that is counter-intuitive -- it occurs in our everyday lives.
 This is also true in software development.
-Let us take the following ‘test’ and see what kind of needs it specifies:
+Let's take the following ‘test’ and see what kind of needs it specifies:

 ```csharp